cash stack icon

 • But, remember it’s your responsibility to meet the conditions of each account and to make sure you don’t exceed your annual ISA allowance.

-Whether you already have an ISA and are looking to open another, want to pay into both a Cash ISA and a Stock and Shares ISA, or you’d like to hold multiple of the same type of ISA, we explain the rules below:
+Whether you already have an ISA and are looking to open another, want to pay into both a cash ISA and a stock and shares ISA, or you’d like to hold multiple of the same type of ISA, we explain the rules below:

 The basics: How many ISAs can you have in a tax-year?